wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/extend-teams-phone-system-additional-services/includes/5-design-deploy-voice-bots.md

 ## Design voice bot

 When using voice bots, you need to decide which type of bot you need.
-There are two types of bots that can deal with real time media:
+There are two types of bots that can deal with real-time media:

 - Service-hosted media bots you can hand off the audio and video processing to Microsoft services.